Assistant Professor Jobs at Appalachian State University with Visa Sponsorship

 Which visa types does Appalachian State University commonly use for Assistant Professor roles?

 App State uses H-1B as the primary work visa for Assistant Professors and supports Green Card sponsorship through EB-2 or EB-3 classification via the PERM labor certification process.
-F-1 OPT and CPT can cover candidates during the hiring process or early employment, and TN status is available to qualifying Canadian and Mexican nationals in eligible academic disciplines.
+F-1 OPT and CPT can cover candidates during the hiring process or early employment, and TN visa status is available to qualifying Canadian and Mexican nationals in eligible academic disciplines.

 What qualifications are expected for Assistant Professor positions at Appalachian State University?